Neil Druckmann: Creative director (2010–2018)

 Following the development of Uncharted 2, Naughty Dog split into two teams to work on projects concurrently.
 With one team working on Uncharted 3: Drake's Deception (2011), co-presidents Evan Wells and Christophe Balestra chose Druckmann and Bruce Straley to lead development on a new game; Druckmann was chosen for his determination and talent for design.
-Though they were originally set to develop a new game in the Jak and Daxter series, the team felt that they "weren't doing service to the fans of [the] franchise", and decided to create a new game, titled The Last of Us.
+Though they were originally set to develop a new game in the Jak and Daxter series, the team felt that they "weren't doing service to the fans", and decided to create a new game, titled The Last of Us.
+Druckmann was promoted to the game's creative director around a year into production.

-When conceiving ideas for The Last of Us, Druckmann used a concept that he created as a student at Carnegie Mellon University.
-His idea was to merge the gameplay of Ico (2001) in a story set during a zombie apocalypse, like that of Night of the Living Dead (1968), with a lead character similar to John Hartigan from Sin City (1991–2000).
-The lead character, a police officer, would be tasked with protecting a young girl; however, due to his heart condition, players would often assume control of the young girl, reversing the roles.
-He based The Last of Us on this concept, replacing the police officer with Joel, and naming the young girl Ellie.
-Druckmann wrote The Last of Us with the intention of having the story "rooted firmly within reality", a stark departure from Naughty Dog's previous "light and loose" feeling.
-"It needed to go a little darker [than Uncharted] to explore a sadder theme," he explained.
-Prior to directing the game, Druckmann took acting classes in order to "talk to [the actors] in the same language".
+For The Last of Us, Druckmann used a concept he created as a student at Carnegie Mellon: to merge the gameplay of Ico (2001), the setting of Night of the Living Dead (1968), and the lead character of Sin City (1991–2000).
+The protagonist would be tasked with protecting a young girl, but players would often assume control of the young girl, reversing the roles.
+He based The Last of Us on this concept, replacing the protagonist with Joel and naming the young girl Ellie.
+Druckmann intended The Last of Us to be "rooted firmly within reality", a departure from Naughty Dog's previous "light and loose" feeling.
+He took acting classes to better communicate with actors while directing.
 The game was released on June 14, 2013, with praise for Druckmann's work on the story.
-He earned numerous awards, including a BAFTA, a D.I.C.E.
-Award, a Game Developers Choice Award, a Golden Joystick Award, and a Writers Guild of America Award.
-The Last of Us is often regarded one of the best-written video games, and one of the greatest video games ever made.
+He earned numerous awards, including a BAFTA, D.I.C.E.
+Award, Game Developers Choice Award, Golden Joystick Award, and Writers Guild of America Award.
+The Last of Us is often regarded one of the best-written video games and one of the greatest video games ever made.